-- 1. Telia CA obtains evidence that the certificate was misused - 2.
-Telia CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use - 3.
-Telia CA is made aware of any circumstance indicating that use of a FQDN - 4. or IP address in the certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) - 5.
-Telia CA is made aware that a wildcard certificate has been used to authenticate a fraudulently misleading subordinate FQDN - 6.
-Telia CA is made aware of a material change in the information contained in the certificate; - 7.
-Telia CA is made aware that the certificate was not issued in accordance with the Baseline Requirements or the applicable CSP - 8.
-Telia CA determines or is made aware that any of the information appearing in the certificate is inaccurate - 9.
-Telia CA's right to issue certificates under the Baseline Requirements expires or is revoked or terminated, unless Telia CA has agreed to continue maintaining the CRL/OCSP Repository - 10.
-The CA private key used in issuing the certificate is suspected to have been compromised - 11.
-Revocation is required by Telia CA' applicable CPS
+- 1. The Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6: - 2.
+The CA obtains evidence that the Certificate was misused; - 3.
+The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 4.
+The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 5.
+The CA is made aware of a material change in the information contained in the Certificate; - 6.
+The CA is made aware that the Certificate was not issued in accordance with these Requirements or the applicable CP/CPS; - 7.
+The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate; - 8.
+The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 9.
+Revocation is required by the applicable CP/CPS; or - 10.
+The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.